 The purpose of the event is to have fun, but the safety of the team, supporters and spectators is paramount throughout the day and, accordingly, the organisers reserve the right to amend these rules or go above and beyond their guidance.
 With this in mind if in the opinion of the race officials, a competitor’s ability to be safely in control that has been compromised by alcohol, drugs, illness, injury, or emotional stress, that competitor will not be allowed to continue the event.

-- After crossing the finishing line drivers will need to apply their brakes and quickly depart from the track under the Marshal’s instructions.
+After crossing the finishing line drivers will need to apply their brakes and quickly depart from the track under the Marshal’s instructions.
 An uphill towing service will tow the karts up hill.
-Please make sure that your kart is strong enough to tow 10 other karts.
+Please make sure that your kart is strong enough to tow 6 other fully laden (with drivers) karts.

 No expressed or implied warranty of safety shall result from the publication of, or compliance with, these rules and / or regulations.